sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-render/index.md

 site from being indexed in search engines and users from accidentally signing up in a marketplace still under development.

-FTW exposes two environment variables with which you can set a username and password that limit access to your web application.
-When you deploy your application to Render, remember to define the following environment
+Sharetribe Web Template exposes two environment variables with which you can set a username and password that limit access to your web application.
+When you deploy your application to Render, remember to define the following environment variables:
-variables:

 `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD`